Deployment model

 Certificate management

 When you install Gloo Mesh Enterprise by using meshctl or the instructions that are provided in the getting started guide, Gloo Mesh Enterprise generates a self-signed root CA certificate and key that is used to generate the server TLS certificate for the Gloo management server.
 In addition, an intermediate CA certificate and key are generated that are used to sign client TLS certificates for every Gloo agent.
-For more information about the default setup, see Option 2: Gloo self-signed CAs with automatic client certificate rotation.
+For more information about the default setup, see Self-signed CAs with automatic client certificate rotation.

 Using self-signed certificates and keys for the root CA and storing them on the management cluster is not a recommended security practice.
 The root CA certificate and key is very sensitive information, and, if compromised, can be used to issue certificates for all agents in a workload cluster.
 In a production-level setup you want to make sure that the root CA credentials are properly stored with your preferred PKI provider, such as AWS Private CA, Google Cloud CA, or Vault and that you use a certificate management tool, such as cert-manager to automate the issuing and renewing of certificates.